Equity MFs see outflow for 8th straight month in Feb on profit-booking | Business

 Despite the outflow from equities, asset under management (AUM) of the mutual fund industry rose to Rs 31.64 lakh crore in February-end from Rs 30.5 lakh crore in January-end.

-The AUMs of SIPs, as well as retail equity folios, are at an all-time high of Rs 4.21 lakh crore and 8.07 crore, respectively, reflective of the continued disciplined approach adopted by the retail mutual fund investors.
-This has aided in an overall increase in the industry's asset base, Amfi Chief Executive Officer N S Venkatesh said.
+The AUMs of SIPs as well as retail equity folios are at an all-time high of Rs 4.21 lakh crore and 8.07 crore, respectively, reflective of continued disciplined approach adopted by the retail mutual fund investors.
+This has aided in overall increase in the industry''s asset base, Amfi Chief Executive Officer N S Venkatesh said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)